pythonlearner1025/PaddleHelix/apps/protein_folding/helixfold3/README.md

 is provided in `requirements.txt`. `kalign`, the [`HH-suite`](https://github.com/soedinglab/hh-suite) and `jackhmmer` are also needed to produce multiple sequence alignments.
 The download scripts require `aria2c`.

-We provide a script `setup_env.sh` that sets up a `conda` environment and installs all dependencies.
-The name of the environment and CUDA version can be modified in `setup_env.sh`.
 Locate to the directory of `helixfold` then run:

 ```bash
 # Install py env